|

 One Tcl interpreter is started for each session.
 The SessionID property of the request is used to choose the session. if no Session ID is available, a single interpreter is used for each request.
 The interpreter is Initialized the first time it is referenced for a session, or if the "SessionID" variable is NOT set.

-This handler requires tcl.jar
+This handler requires tcl.jar, a

 version of jacl, included in the release.